abs-lang/abs/docs/introduction/how-to-run-abs-code.md

 although it's recommended to use `.abs` as a convention.

 A bit lost right now?
-We'd suggest to clone [ABS' main repository](https://github.com/odino/abs), you can already start testing some code with the scripts in the [examples](https://github.com/odino/abs/tree/master/examples) directory.
+We'd suggest to clone [ABS' main repository](https://github.com/odino/abs) as you can already start testing some code with the scripts in the [examples](https://github.com/odino/abs/tree/master/examples) directory.

 ## REPL

-If you want to get a more *live* feeling of ABS, you can also simply run the interpreter; without any argument, it will launch ABS' REPL, and you will be able to test code on the fly:
+If you want to get a more *live* feeling of ABS, you can also simply run the interpreter; without any argument.
+It will launch ABS' REPL, and you will be able to test code on the fly: